shivani1494/urlcrawler/README.md

 ## Approach to Design

-In the above question, we have only been asked to crawl 2 levels for simplicity & avoid huge amounts of data, however, if we designed a solution that could only crawl 2 levels, our solution would not be able to scale to any number of level/depth_n.
+Instead of approaching to crawl only i levels for simplicity & avoid huge amounts of data, our solution would not be able to scale to any number of level/depth_n.
-Tailoring a solution to only depth_2, we could have taken a basic logic approach(only store and traverse internal urls in origin).
+Tailoring a solution to only depth_2(for eg), we could have taken a basic logic approach(only store and traverse internal urls in origin).
 Only output external urls in response bodies of (origin + internal urls in origin).

 Typically, every domain has multiple internal pages and every internal page has sub internal pages.
 For example-- example.com/abc, example.com/about, example.com/static, example.com/abc/originstatic.